ucsd-cse29/fa25/src/week10/lab10.md

 The starter code for this lab can be found [here](https://github.com/ucsd-cse29/lab10-scripting-and-pokemon)

-This lab can be found [here](https://cse29spring2025.github.io/lab9).
+This lab can be found here -> [github classroom](https://classroom.github.com/a/2JAid0LY).

 If you would just like the pokemon part of the lab:
 [Pokemon](pokemon.md)